honggaoc-star/Research-Lab/Social-Systems/Literature/07-Evolutionary-Economics.md

 **Purpose**

-To compare the Dynamic Social Systems framework with Evolutionary Economics and determine whether the proposed architecture extends existing theories describing the evolution of economic systems, institutions, innovation, and long-run structural change.
+To compare the Dynamic Social Systems framework with Evolutionary Economics and determine whether the proposed architecture contributes beyond existing theories of innovation, routines, selection, path dependence, institutional evolution, and economic transformation.

 ---

 # 1. Why Evolutionary Economics?

-Evolutionary Economics represents one of the closest theoretical traditions to the Dynamic Social Systems framework.
+Evolutionary Economics is among the closest intellectual relatives of the Dynamic Social Systems framework.

-Unlike equilibrium-based approaches, Evolutionary Economics views economies as adaptive systems that continuously evolve through innovation, learning, selection, and institutional change.
+Both approaches reject the view of the economy or society as a static system moving mechanically between equilibria.
+Both emphasize:

+* heterogeneous actors;
+* bounded knowledge and rationality;
+* innovation;
+* adaptation;
+* historical dependence;
+* institutional evolution;
+* selection;
+* cumulative change.

+Modern Evolutionary Economics was shaped decisively by the work of Joseph Schumpeter and later by Richard Nelson and Sidney Winter.
+Their approach treats economic development as an ongoing process driven by innovation, learning, organizational routines, competition, selection, and structural transformation.

-Because the Dynamic Social Systems framework likewise adopts a dynamic perspective, Evolutionary Economics provides one of its most important intellectual foundations.
+Because these ideas overlap substantially with the Dynamic Social Systems framework, Evolutionary Economics presents one of the strongest tests of whether the present research program offers a genuinely distinct contribution.

 ---